joaodepaula/origin-product-take-home-assignment/Shaunak Product Assignment.md

 - Users will be able to access a change log for a particular component from previous export event.
 - Stretch: Users will be able to access currently code export functionality via a CLI tool

-KPIs to measure success:
+##### KPIs to measure success:
 - __# of component export events vs entire codebase export events__: We can assume that users who are export code are doing so to host or modify the exported code for added functionality.
 These users are technical.
-If these users are using the Export React Component feature more than the Entire Codebase Export feature, we can build confidence around its inherent value to developers.
+If these users are using the Export React Component feature more than the Entire Codebase Export feature, we can build confidence around its inherent value to developers. __We would expect this metric to increase over time.__

 ####Wireframe: (Built using Whimsical)
 ![Proposed Code Export Experience](./proposed_experience.png)

+#####What will be the effect?:

+Currently, there is no other tool in the market that offers functionality that provides a robust method to create software visually and integrate this into a codebase.
+By implementing this feature, we could expect many more enterprise/startup software clients to use Webflow as it can directly integrate into their development workflow.
+This solution would provide a revolutionary leap in the progression of the industry to blend design/development work flows (see.
+Adobe Muse, Draftbit, Framer, Zeplin, etc)

 <!-- #### Problem Focus 2: User Login & Access Management Not Available